 The School Student Centre, headed by Ms Marisa di Terlizzi and her team of counsellors, provides support for the school body.
 They are also responsible for the Careers Guidance and Academic Support.
-An exciting part of the Student Centre activities is peer counselling by a group of senior girls who have volunteered as Peer Counsellors.
-They are trained by the Life Line organisation.

 Each student involved in the International Exchange Programme has access to support personnel through the Student Centre.